AlfredoJSpera/react-vite-ts-template/README.md

 cd my-app
 ```

+> [!TIP]
+> Or click the "Use this template" button on the repository page on GitHub.

 ### Initial configuration script

 Run the [choose_project_configuration.sh](choose_project_configuration.sh) helper script; it automates **one-time** workspace configurations.

+> [!WARNING]
+> The script deletes/moves files from fixed locations.
+Execute this script before applying changes.

 #### Theme configuration